Humlepf/odin-recipes/README.md

 # odin-recipes
-Create a basic recipe website using HTML
+Project to create a basic recipe website using HTML
-Practice using HTML